 cd / usr / local / chkrootkit

-7. Once the above steps are complete, chkrootkit is installed on your server.
+7. Once the above steps are complete, chkrootkit is installed on your VPS server or dedicated server.
 You can now scan your server by entering the following command.

 / usr / local / chkrootkit / chkrootkit